Rickettsia species

 - R. typhi (murine or endemic typhus), worldwide.

-- Divided into the spotted fever group (SFG) and typhus group (TG).
+- Divided into spotted fever (SFG) and typhus (TG) groups.

-- Organisms infect endothelial cells, whose dysfunction leads to severe manifestations of the disease.
+- Organisms infect endothelial cells, whose dysfunction leads to severe disease manifestations.

 - Spotted Fever Group Rickettsia (SPGR):